North Brookfield High School: Academics

 NBHS maintains three different levels for academic courses: College Preparatory, Honors Courses, and Advanced Placement courses.

 In order to graduate, students must have completed 120 credits and the English and Mathematics portions of the MCAS exams.
 The 120-credit requirement breaks down as follows: 20 credits English, 5 credits US History, 10 credits Social Studies Electives, 15 credits Mathematics, 15 credits, Science, 4 credits Physical Education, 2 credits Computer Science, and 2 credits Health.
 NBHS also offers courses in art and band.

 All students are to complete a minimum of 15 hours of community service prior to graduation.
 The community service is expected to be completed during the junior and senior years.
 A minimum of 7 hours are to be completed during the junior year and any remaining hours are to be completed during the senior year.

 Athletics

 NBHS offers varsity in soccer, basketball, baseball, softball and field hockey per MIAA rules.
+In 2023 North Brookfield did not have enough students to participate in spring varsity baseball or fall varsity soccer programs.